-- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B - Guidelines for writing Learning Outcomes

-• Understand the loads distributed to the human body in performing the various activities and interpret their contribution to the development of pathological body adjustments

-• Know in detail the types of neuromuscular lesions of the human body

-• Know in detail the healing stages of injuries and pathological adaptations of the human body as well as the ideal physiotherapeutic intervention in them.

-• Be aware of the fundamental principles of restoration of each musculoskeletal lesion and be able to choose the most appropriate treatment techniques based on modern literature.

-• Be able to develop the appropriate clinical reasoning according to the condition and the injury

-• Be able to design a progressive and specialized physiotherapy programme that is safe and appropriate for any musculoskeletal injuries and is consistent with recent research data.
+- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B - Guidelines for writing Learning Outcomes - At the end of this module the students will be able to: - Understand the loads distributed to the human body in performing the various activities and interpret their contribution to the development of pathological body adjustments - Know in detail the types of neuromuscular lesions of the human body - Know in detail the healing stages of injuries and pathological adaptations of the human body as well as the ideal physiotherapeutic intervention in them. - Be aware of the fundamental principles of restoration of each musculoskeletal lesion and be able to choose the most appropriate treatment techniques based on modern literature. - Be able to develop the appropriate clinical reasoning according to the condition and the injury - Be able to design a progressive and specialized physiotherapy programme that is safe and appropriate for any musculoskeletal injuries and is consistent with recent research data.